NinevaStudios/nineva-docs/docs/unity-plugins/android-goodies.md

 !> Emojis may not work on older Android versions so test carefully

+!> Scheduled noticiations are NOT rescheduled automatically on device reboot.
+This functionality is on roadmap.
 This class is used to manipulate local notifications

 ### Checking if app was launched from notification